 Please review special requirements for International applicants here.
 In addition to the application materials required of all applicants, international applicants must submit certified translations of any transcript or diploma not issued in English, and a statement of financial support.
-In addition, those international applicants whose native language is not English must submit scores from the TOEFL or IELTS in compliance with the requirements listed here.
+In addition, those international applicants whose native language is not English must submit scores from the TOEFL or IELTS scores in compliance with the requirements listed here.
 Please make sure you submit language test scores by the posted deadline, or you may not be considered.
 Do not assume that having a degree from an American, British, or other English-speaking country makes you exempt from this requirement.
 We encourage you to contact Thornton Admissions to discuss your specific circumstances, rather than assume that you are exempt from the language test requirement. (firstname.lastname@example.org, 213-740-8986)

 The creation and production of music for visual media involves the use of sophisticated technological tools and expertise; therefore, only students comfortable in using such technology should apply for participation in this program.
-Finally, admission to the SMPTV’s program is limited to fall semesters only.
+Finally, admission to the Screen Scoring program is limited to fall semesters only.